 This portrait shoot with Sabrina was an all-natural light shoot.
 I rented a small photography studio in Dallas for a few hours so we could get out of the hot sun.

-There were large windows on a single wall that let in plenty of natural light, and this filled the entire studio with a soft glow.
+Large windows on a single wall let in plenty of natural light, filling the entire studio with a soft glow.

 There was no need for any artificial light or flash on this shoot, so I kept that gear at home.